-secure endorsement of their application by a senior manager or director of their employer.
+- secure endorsement of their application by a senior manager or director of their employer.

->

-> The prizes awarded are based on excellence in design and craftsmanship.
-In addition runners up prizes may be awarded if appropriate.
-These are run in conjunction with the Trade House Schools Competition.
+The prizes awarded are based on excellence in design and craftsmanship.
+Runner-up prizes may also be awarded to deserving pupils.
+These prizes are run in conjunction with the Trade House Schools Competition.

->

-> The Incorporation of Hammermen and Scottish Engineering Award
+The Incorporation of Hammermen and Scottish Engineering Award

->

-> The Craft makes an annual award jointly with Scottish Engineering to an engineer who has shown outstanding quality in the application of knowledge or innovation.
+The Craft contributes to an annual award jointly with Scottish Engineering, awarded to an engineer who has shown outstanding quality in the application of knowledge or innovation.
 This award takes into consideration his or her employer’s business so the prize can result in a significant contribution to that business.